-Undergraduate transfer credits are evaluated according to the following policy:
+Undergraduate transfer credits are evaluated according to the following policies:

 Transfer credit may be received only for courses taken at other institutions in which a grade of C or better was earned (C– grades are not transferable).

 Fifty (50) percent of the student’s major program must be completed at Pace University.
 A major program is defined as those courses directly related to the student’s primary course of study (e.g., accounting, marketing, history, mathematics, computer science, etc.).
 For students in the Lubin School of Business, the business core requirement is considered part of the major program.

 The number of transferable credits is limited by the degree program to which the credits will be applied.